What are the Medicare Part D abbreviations: EA BA DS AE in the plan benefit type?

 preferred pharmacies in a plan's network.

-- Basic alternative (BA) benefits
+- Basic Alternative (BA) benefits

-A Medicare Part D plan that may have a reduced or $0 deductible,
+A Medicare Part D plan that may have a reduced or $0 deductible, can use tiered co-payments or coinsurance, may have a modification to the initial coverage limit.
+Remains actuarially equivalent to the

 standard benefit.